cortext/patstat/nomenclatures/ipc_descriptions/README.md

 A01B3/66
 A01G31/02

-The first formed structure from A01B3/66 symbol was created thinking in a way to organize the all the first three levels from a different main group occurs.
-With A01B3/66 the position code is A01B and for A01G31/02 is A01G, these represent the first three levels for many different IPC symbols.
+The first formed structure from A01B3/66 symbol was created thinking in a way to organize all the first three levels from a different main group occurs.
+With A01B3/66 the position code is A01B and for A01G31/02 is A01G, these represent the positions for many different IPC symbols.
 Then, with that in mind, we have the next table:

 | ipc_positon | section | class | subclass | full_subclass | ipc_version |
 | --- | --- | --- | --- | --- | --- |